San Diego Zoo Wildlife Alliance: 1920s–1930s

 In the decades after the San Diego Zoo's opening, the Zoological Society of San Diego focused on expanding the Zoo and its reputation.
 Zoonooz first appeared as a column in the San Diego Sun in 1924, written by W.B.
 France; in 1926 he granted the palindrome title to the society, who expanded it into a bi-monthly magazine that was free to Society members.
-To this day, membership in the San Diego Zoo Wildlife Alliance includes a subscription to the member magazine, which has now expanded to digital distribution as well as print and has been renamed San Diego Zoo Wildlife Alliance Journal.
+To this day, membership in the San Diego Zoo Wildlife Alliance includes a subscription to the member magazine, which has now expanded to digital distribution as well as print and has been renamed the San Diego Zoo Wildlife Alliance Journal.
 In April 1924 Wegeforth created the National Association of Zoological Executives (NAZE), an affiliate of the American Institute of Park Directors, to bring together zoo directors from around the country to exchange information and animals so they would not have to go through animal dealers.
 "It seemed preposterous to me", he wrote, "that a group of intelligent zoo directors could not get together and work out a plan whereby they would all know what surplus stock each had available.
 This thought blossomed in my mind: to have them contact foreign zoos for their mutual benefit, relative to importing such animals as they wanted.
 And that led me logically to the hope that a number of zoos would collaborate on expeditions, prorating the animals among them [...]
 In addition to saving affiliated zoos tidy sums by eliminating the middlemen, the discussions and exchange of experiences proved of inestimable value."
 In 1966 NAZE became the American Association of Zoological Parks and Aquariums (AAZPA), a branch of the National Recreation and Park Association, and later became the Association of Zoos and Aquariums.

 The society came into conflict with two of its board members, P.F.
 O'Rourke and Dr. W. H. Raymenton, in 1926: Three years earlier, O'Rourke and his wife had purchased the Nevada State Building, left over from the Exposition, and paid to move it and the Standard Oil Building onto the Zoo's grounds for use as the Children's Education Center and Junior Zoological Society departments; Raymonton was appointed head of the latter.
 In 1926 O'Rourke resigned from the board of directors, denied his gift of the Nevada building to the society, and incorporated his own O'Rourke Institute as an educational institution, with Raymenton in possession of the building.
 In a 1928 issue of Zoonooz, the society accused Raymenton of plotting "to seize the organization and exploit it as his own" and O'Rourke of attempting to split the junior and senior branches of the society.
 The society argued that the 1918 resolution gave them jurisdiction and control over the Zoo grounds, including any buildings within; city authorities agreed, and returned control of the building to the society in 1939.